 Save each Demand for Arbitration or Request for Mediation with a unique identifier as reflected on the spreadsheet.
 (See attached sample).
 For example, if the unique identifier on the spreadsheet is 1 then the demand for arbitration should be saved as and provided to the AAA as 1.pdf.

-Submit Demands for Arbitration/Requests for Mediation using a secure shared file link.
+Submit Demands for Arbitration/Requests for Mediation using a secure shared file link, such as Citrix ShareFile.
+Alternatively, you may request a secure shared file link from the AAA via email at MultiCaseFiling@adr.org.

 Create a separate list of all representatives/counsel.